nim-works/phy/nanopass/manual.rst

 The idea is that passes focus on small, specific tasks, with tree traversal boilerplate generated automatically.

-Concepts
+Glossary
 --------

+record
+  a heterogeneous map from names to values, whose shape (number of entries and their names and types) is fixed

+terminal
-* a *language* (in the context of the nanopass framework) is a formal grammar.
+  in the context of the nanopass framework, a type that's defined outside a language.
+This corresponds to a terminal in a formal grammar, hence the name

-* a *terminal* is ...
-* a *form* is a named schema for a term, made up of zero or more sub-terms
-* a *non-terminal* is ...
+form
-* a *meta-variable* is a name ranging over a terminal or non-terminal.
-It may be viewed as an alias.
+  a named schema for a term.
+Can also be viewed as a named tuple

+production
+  either a form, a record, or a terminal

+non-terminal
+  a set of productions

+meta-variable
+  ranges over the terms a type.
+In the nanopass framework, they're mostly just short-hands for types

+language
+  a collection of terminals, records, and forms, plus the non-terminals for connecting them together

 ..
 TODO rewrite this section.
 It should use the correct terminology while still
         being approachable to someone not overly familiar with formal grammars